tomsoderlund/react-zeroconfig-components/README.md

 ## Components

-See the Storybook stories in `/stories` to see how the components are used.
+See the Storybook stories in `/stories` to see how the components are used in code.

 ### Table